 INTPs are independent, reserved, and live in a world of ideas.
 They can work well on a team but prefer to work alone in sporadic bursts of energy.
 Although private, INTPs can at times seem totally outspoken because of their directness of communication and economy of words.

-Other people may assume that the INTP says very little.
-But this is only when there is nothing to say.
-The general chitchat of social life is not for them and they prefer to speak only about areas that interest them, things they consider important.
+Other people may assume that INTPs say very little, but this is only when there is nothing to say.
+The general chitchat of social life is not for them.
+They prefer to speak only about areas that interest them, things they consider important.

 • Reserved and impersonal

 • Enjoys theoretical and/or scientific subjects